 The legal system defines a catastrophic injury as one that causes long-term, debilitating symptoms that require a lengthy recovery if recovery is even possible.
 Often, an individual with catastrophic injuries will be unable to perform any gainful work.

-These injuries produce symptoms such as profound confusion, combativeness or agitation, slurred speech, and coma or other disorders of consciousness.
+TBIs produce symptoms such as profound confusion, combativeness or agitation, slurred speech, and coma or other disorders of consciousness.
 Widespread damage to the brain cells may cause an individual to fall into a vegetative state.

 Blindness